CodeGlide/opsera-mcp-server/README.md

 Once successfully configured, you will have access to various Opsera operations through the MCP interface, including:

 - Pipeline operations
-- User management
-- Task management
-- Insights and dashboards
-- And more...

 ## Support